 This financial report is designed to provide District No. 1 citizens, taxpayers, customers, and investors and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the money it receives.
-If you have questions about this report or need additional financial information, contact the District Administrator by phone at 210-310-1838.
+If you have questions about this report or need additional financial information, contact the District Administrator.